 Either way be sure to write coherently, use paragraphs and punctuation, and be mature.

-Try to keep your posting in the Newbie Tank (
+Try to keep your posting in the Newbie Tank (the section of the forum you are now on

 ) for the first few days.
 There are rules in place to prevent flaming in this section, there are no stupid questions.
 There are however stupid people, and you want to avoid being one of them.
 Listen to the replies you get, even though it's not the answer you might want.